Have a green thumb but don't know where to start? Adrienne Thadani tells you how to create a herb garden at home

 “The space you choose should get at least four hours of sunlight”, says Adrienne.
 You should also keep in mind how easy it will be to water the herbs.
 “When you’re starting out, you want to make things easy on yourself, start small, select the area with the most sunlight, try to be close to a water tap, and keep the plants somewhere easily accessible so you will see them daily,” she suggests.

 3. Down to earth

 The better the soil, the more likely your chance of success.
 “Soil for most herbs should be well-draining and nutrient rich.
-We want the soil to retain moisture, but not for puddles of water to form,” says Adrienne adding, “We make sure there is a lot of compost mixed with dry leaves, coco soil, neem, sand and natural liquid fertilizers in our soil.
+We want the soil to retain moisture, but not form puddles of water to form,” says Adrienne adding, “We make sure there is a lot of compost mixed with dry leaves, coco soil, neem, sand and natural liquid fertilizers in our soil.
 We continue to add compost and mulch regularly, keeping the soil alive and happy.”

 4. Who’s got the herb?

 Pick herbs that are both easily available and easy to grow.
 Adrienne recommends lemongrass, pudina and other mints such as spearmint, and different varieties of basil like Italian basil, sweet basil, Thai basil and tulsi.
-Keep in mind that when you start out, it is easier to grow from seedlings rather that planting seeds.
+Keep in mind that when you start out, it is easier to grow from seedlings rather than planting seeds.

 5. Test the waters

 A lot of factors play into how much you need to water your plants – the type of plant, amount of sunlight it receives and the season.
 The trick is to observe the plant and check the soil daily so that you are only watering as needed.
 “It’s good for the soil to dry out just a little bit.
 This encourages the plants to send the roots out in search of water, making the plant stronger and healthier,” says Adrienne.
 “Pay attention to your plants, regular observation is key to understanding what’s working and what isn’t.”